codewars/docs/content/languages/cpp/authoring/index.md

 ## Tasks and Requirements

 Some concepts don't always translate well to or from C++.
 C++ allows for a variety of paradigms and techniques, and many of them are not widely spread across other languages.
 Because of this, some constructs should be avoided and some translations just shouldn't be done.
-- C++ is statically typed, so any task that depends on dynamic typing can be difficult to translate into C++, and attempts of forcing a C++ kata to reflect a dynamically typed interface can lead to ideas that enforce a really bad design.
+- C++ is statically typed, so any task that depends on dynamic typing can be difficult to translate into C++, and attempts to force a C++ kata to reflect a dynamically typed interface can lead to ideas that enforce a really bad design.
-- There are just a few additional libraries available for the C++ runner, so kata that take advantage of additional, specialized packages installed for other languages become much more difficult in C++.
+- There are only a few additional libraries available to the C++ runner, so kata that take advantage of specialized packages installed for other languages become much more difficult to implement in C++.
 - Many features of C++ do not have direct equivalents in other popular languages: mixture of allowed paradigms, template meta-programming, unmanaged memory backed by RAII, native access to the platform and runtime, and many others.
 C++ kata which rely on them can be difficult to translate to other languages.

 ## Kata snippets and template

-Due to complicated compilation model of C++ code, paired with the fact that Codewars strictly enforces names of source files, their amount, and meaning, code runner uses a `[template]()` (TODO: document C++ runner template) to concatenate all kata snippets into a single translation unit.
-This fact has various consequences on the code, some positive, and some negative: namespace pollution, symbols introduced by one snippet being visible in other snippets, etc. However, in the majority of cases, it does not affect kata in any way, and whenever possible, this behavior should be treated as implementation detail of C++ code runner.
+Due to the complicated compilation model of C++ code, paired with the fact that Codewars strictly enforces the names, amount, and meaning of source files, the code runner uses a `[template]()` (TODO: document C++ runner template) to concatenate all kata snippets into a single translation unit.
+This fact has various consequences on the code, some positive, and some negative: namespace pollution, symbols introduced by one snippet being visible in other snippets, etc. However, in the majority of cases, it does not affect kata in any way, and whenever possible, this behavior should be treated as an implementation detail of the C++ code runner.
 Kata snippets should be treated as separate source files, if possible.

-One consequence of using the template is that signature of solution function can be modified by the user in a way which can affect tests.
-To avoid possibility of users tampering with prototype of solution function, it's recommended to re-declare it in the tests snippet.
+One consequence of using a template is that the signature of a solution function can be modified by the user in a way which can affect tests.
+To avoid the possibility of users tampering with the prototype of a solution function, it's recommended to re-declare it in the tests snippet.

 ## Coding